tjwaterman99/quicksplit-api/ROADMAP.md

 ## Finish the CLI and backend

-- X Build out a better CLI test suite.
+- [ ] Build out a better CLI test suite.
-- Do the refactor (routes, etc)
+- [ ] Do the refactor (routes, etc)
-- Capture more data in the experiments (last exposure, etc)
+- [ ] Capture more data in the experiments (last exposure, etc)

 ## Scale Heroku
-- X hobby web
+- [ ] hobby web
-- X hobby database (10M rows))
+- [ ] hobby database (10M rows))

 ## Configure domains
-- X api
+- [ ] api
-- X www [pending https].
+- [ ] www

 ## Distribute the CLI on PyPI
-- CI releases on tags
+- [ ] CI releases on tags
-- Test releases against the production instance
+- [ ] Test releases against the production instance
-- Test previous releases against the production instance [all production releases should include these tests]
+- [ ] Test previous releases against the production instance [all production releases should include these tests]

 ## Create a landing page
-- Install instructions
+- [ ]Install instructions
-- Styling
+- [ ] Basic styling (just copy Github's styles)

 ## Youtube Demo video, YT ads, start driving traffic
-- Script written
+- [ ] Script written
-- Conversion rate tracking
-- Basic funnel view
+- [ ] Video recorded (<5 Minutes, launch a real experiment on quicksplit homepage)

+## Funnel monitor
+- [ ] Basic funnel view in Google sheets for each week (video exposures, conversions, accounts created, etc).
+We can build out the funnel view in more detail as we get closer.

 ## Application performance monitor and logging
-- Set up Papertrail
+- [ ] Set up Papertrail
-- Add /events route and logging in the CLI
+- [ ] Add /events route and logging in the CLI

 ## Notifications
-- New user signup confirmation
+- [ ] New user signup confirmation
-- New user signup notification to me
+- [ ] New user signup notification to me
-- Password resets
+- [ ] Password resets

 ## Review apps, Heroku pipelines, prod & staging instances
-- Don't use docker-based deploys for Heroku, since Heroku doesn't support pipelines for those apps
+- [ ] Don't use docker-based deploys for Heroku, since Heroku doesn't support pipelines for those apps